sambittarai/Properties-of-MRI-k-space-and-parallel-imaging-/README.md

 ![](Image_Plots/Task_5/final.png)

 * Final Unaliased image is shown above.
-The SENSE method takes sensitivities and aliased coil images as input and outputs a single unaliased image, which is what we get here.
+The SENSE method takes sensitivities and aliased coil images as input and outputs a single unaliased image, which is what we get here